JeffersonLab/iguana/doc/gen/mainpage.md

 The algorithms will then search `my_iguana_config` for the configuration before searching the default paths.
 You may add multiple paths, if needed.
 Paths which appear first in `$IGUANA_CONFIG_PATH` will be prioritized when the algorithm searches for configuration parameters; this behavior is similar to that of `$PATH` or `$LD_LIBRARY_PATH`.
 Note that `source this_iguana.sh` will _overwrite_ `$IGUANA_CONFIG_PATH`.

-2. Use `iguana::Algorithm::SetConfigDirectory` instead of prepending `$IGUANA_CONFIG_PATH` (and if you use an algorithm sequence, use `iguana::AlgorithmSequence::SetConfigDirectoryForEachAlgorithm`)
+2. Use @link iguana::Algorithm::SetConfigDirectory @endlink instead of prepending `$IGUANA_CONFIG_PATH` (and if you use an algorithm sequence, use @link iguana::AlgorithmSequence::SetConfigDirectoryForEachAlgorithm @endlink)